ibm-cloud-docs/key-protect/delete-keys.md

 You can use {{site.data.keyword.keymanagementservicefull}} to delete an encryption key and its contents, if you are an admin for your {{site.data.keyword.cloud_notm}} space or {{site.data.keyword.keymanagementserviceshort}} service instance.
 {: shortdesc}

 When you delete a key, you permanently shred its contents and associated data.
 The action cannot be reversed.
-Destroying resources is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
+[Destroying resources](/docs/services/key-protect?topic=key-protect-data-security#data-deletion) is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
 {: important}

 ## Deleting keys with the GUI
-{: #gui}
+{: #delete-key-gui}

 If you prefer to delete your encryption keys by using a graphical interface, you can use the {{site.data.keyword.keymanagementserviceshort}} GUI.

-[After you create or import your existing keys into the service](/docs/services/key-protect/create-root-keys.html), complete the following steps to delete a key:
+[After you create or import your existing keys into the service](/docs/services/key-protect?topic=key-protect-create-root-keys), complete the following steps to delete a key:

 1. [Log in to the {{site.data.keyword.cloud_notm}} console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/){: new_window}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.